Skip to main content

 How to Create / Enhance to a "Good" condition

+Can be done in strips or blocks.
 Note that a competent person should demonstrate an appropriate level of knowledge and experience in creating, enhancing and/or managing arable habitats.
 You may wish to note that advice will be sought from an agricultural land agent.

 You should not create this habitat in:

-• cool, north facing shaded locations, as most seeds will not germinate
+• cool, north-facing shaded locations, as most seeds will not germinate

 • places with perennial and arable grass weed problems (Source: HM Government)